The Bankrate promise

 Student credit cards can be a great first step into the world of credit.
 These relatively low-risk starter credit cards can help students build their credit for the next stage of their lives.
-And as a plus, some student cards offer cash back so you can earn rewards on your spending.
+Plus, some student cards offer cash back, so you can earn rewards on your spending.
 You just have to decide what kind of rewards card you want based on your spending habits.

 Which card earns the most?

 Because both cards earn 1 percent cash back as a baseline rate for general purchases, you’d almost certainly earn more with the Discover it Student Chrome.
 The Student Chrome offers 2 percent cash back in dining and gas purchases each quarter on up to $1,000 spent (then 1 percent), while the Freedom Student offers no boosted categories.
 But if you simply prefer a flat-rate cash back card and already have an account with Chase, the Freedom Student card could be your card of choice.
 If you spend more on dining and gas, however, the Discover it Student Chrome should be your pick.

 Here’s a spending example to show how much you’d earn with each card:

 |Discover it Student Chrome

 In this spending example, you’d earn $36 more each year with the Student Chrome card.
 If you also factor in each card’s welcome bonus, these figures jump to $152 for the Chase Freedom Student and $276 for the Discover it Student Chrome.